 Pork Tenderloin with Apples

-This Pork Tenderloin with Apples recipe is an easy, sheet pan dinner that will impress anyone!
+This Pork Tenderloin with Apples recipe is an easy, sheet pan dinner that is sure to impress!
 Juicy, tender pork with roasted apples and cabbage, tossed in a honey mustard glaze!

 Ingredients

-- 2 large Honeycrisp apples, cut in 4 pieces for smaller apples, 8 pieces for larger apples
+• 2 large apples, cut in 4 pieces for smaller apples, 8 pieces for larger apples

 For The Honey Mustard Sauce: